davidjosearaujo/davidjosearaujo.github.io/content/posts/02-everything-is-a-file.md

 [1] 37
 ```

 3. Now that we have the pipe as being "filled" with data on the "writing side", we need to read it.
 But once again, remember once we open it for reading, it will block until something is written on the other side!
 You may not notice this as a problem if what is being written is from an "endless" source, like a ping or `/dev/urandom`, but if it's not and you happen to try to read it when there's nothing more to be written on the other side, you'll be stuck in a blocked process.
-One way to avoid this is to direct the pipe read to a file descriptor which we can then read.
+One way to avoid this is to direct the pipe read to a file descriptor which we can then read without getting blocked.

 ```bash
 root@1f587f78be08:/var/log# exec 3< pipe